ftrackhq/ftrack-javascript/README.md

-# ftrack Javascript API Client
+# ftrack JavaScript API Client

-The ftrack Javascript API Client is a JavaScript Library to help developing integrations that communicate with the ftrack API and Event server.
+The ftrack JavaScript API Client is a JavaScript Library to help developing integrations that communicate with the ftrack API and Event server.

 This documentation focuses on the client.
 More information about the API and its concepts can be found at our [general API documentation](https://help.ftrack-studio.backlight.co/hc/en-us/categories/13129800014999-Development-API).
 You may also find it useful to look at the documentation for the [Python client](https://github.com/ftrackhq/ftrack-python).